Welcome to Bishop Thomas Grant School, September 2023

 This month our team will send out a Welcome Pack and a getting to know you profile, to ensure we get to know you as much as possible before September.

 Almost there!
+This month, we will meet you for the first time!
 See below for some important dates for your diary:

-5 July – Uniform shop 'Hewitts' in school
+8 July - Hewitt's of Croydon Uniform shop in school from 10pm until 1pm

 Uniform and Equipment